suesakol/starter-hugo-academic/content/courses/2-2021-LG456/_index.md

       - a list of references in APA format (4 references per group member)

   * **Installment II: Research question(s) and method (10%)**
-    + Installment II, is un updated version of Installment I. The focus of this assignment is on research methods.
+    + Installment II is un updated version of Installment I. The focus of this assignment is on research methods.
 Your draft should thus answer the following questions:
       - What kind of data will you collect?
       - How often will you collect this set of data?
       - Who are you going to collect the data from?